Outfit the family for a new school year--and save--with these tips to organize shopping for back-to-school clothes.

 By contrast, big-ticket items such as winter coats can be expensive to replace mid-winter if they don't hold up.
 Paying a bit more for quality pays off over the course of the year.

-Better still, purchase coats and outerwear from retailers with generous return policies, such as LL Bean.
+Better still, purchase coats and outerwear from retailers with generous return policies.
 If a zipper breaks or a seam rips, you'll be able to replace the garment.

 Shop On Sales Tax Holidays